gladinv/YouTube-Data-Harvesting-and-Warehousing/README.md

 # YouTube-Data-Harvesting-and-Warehousing
 Python scripting, Data Collection, MongoDB, Streamlit, API integration, Data Managment using MongoDB (Atlas) and SQL

-Sure!
-Here's a stepwise walkthrough of the provided code:
+Here's a stepwise walkthrough of the code:

 Step 1: Import the required libraries:
 ```python